Overview

 When a client completes an Engage request, Legl generates a Client Due Diligence (CDD) report.
 This report brings together the results of automated checks run on your client's identity, financial background, and watchlist screening status.

 This article explains what each section of the report covers and what the different result statuses mean.
+For firms on a DIATF-certified plan, the report also includes an Identity fraud screening section.

 What the report contains